maynpmt/TwitterClone/README.md

 # TwitterClone
-for practice html and javascript
+for practice html, javascript and css.